AguaClara/Filter_Constriction/Reports_Tutorials/FinalReport.md

 RESOLVED
 </div>

-The Spring 2017 subteam had built a flow cell comprised of two clear acrylic blocks separated by a layer of silicone.
-Members cut a rectangular channel out of this silicone layer.
+The Spring 2017 subteam had built a flow cell comprised of two clear acrylic blocks separated by a layer of silicone (aka. the "silicone spacer").
+Members cut out a portion of the silicone, resulting in a rectangular channel.
 A wire lay across the channel, decreasing the area for flocs to flow through and creating a constriction.
 Water containing flocs was pumped through the flow cell, entering via an inlet tube, flowing through the cell, passing through the constriction, and exiting via an outlet tube.
 A camera recorded what occurred at this single-wire constriction.
 To better distinguish flocs in the camera footage, the subteam generated flocs from red dye instead of clay.
 This flow-cell design is illustrated in Figures A and B.

 <p align="center"><img src="https://github.com/AguaClara/filter-constrictions/blob/master/Images/final_flow_cell_diagram.jpg?raw=true" width="70%"/>
 </p>

-**Figure 1**: The above image is a labeled diagram of a bird's eye view of the flow cell design, comprised of a constriction within a water-tight silicone spacer, pressed between two acrylic blocks.
+**Figure 1**: The above image is a labeled diagram (not to scale) of a bird's eye view of the flow cell design, comprised of a constriction within a water-tight silicone spacer, pressed between two acrylic blocks.
 As clarified in Figure 2, a second acrylic block lies in the plane of the page between the reader and the silicone spacer.
 The inlet and outlet tubes extend out of the page as well.
-In the case of Spring 2017’s flow cell, the constriction was a metal wire.
+In the case of the Spring 2017 flow cell, the constriction was a metal wire.

 <p align="center"><img src="https://github.com/AguaClara/filter-constrictions/blob/master/Images/fixed_horizontal_cross_section.jpg?raw=true" width="70%"/>
 </p>

-**Figure 2**: The above image is a labeled diagram of the horizontal cross-section of the flow cell design.
+**Figure 2**: The above image is a labeled diagram (not to scale) of the horizontal cross-section of the flow cell design.

 The Spring 2018 subteam determined that this design was insufficient to model a sand filter's constrictions.
 Since the camera recorded perpendicularly to the flow cell and the wire lay across said cell, the constriction was outside the camera’s plane of view.
 Also, the constriction was only two-dimensional.
 While some flocs deposited, other flocs passed around them in a path dissimilar to that in a sand filter.
 The Spring 2018 subteam aimed to alter the flow cell to contain more realistic constrictions, all visible to a camera.